36th (Middlesex) Searchlight Regiment, Royal Artillery

 The 36th (Middlesex) Searchlight Regiment was a volunteer air defence battalion of Britain's Territorial Army (TA) from 1936 until 1961, at first as part of the Royal Engineers, later in the Royal Artillery.
 As part of 40th Anti-Aircraft Brigade, it defended air bases in East Anglia through the Battle of Britain and the Blitz.
 Towards the end of 1944, the unit underwent infantry training, serving briefly in Norway at the end of the war.
 After the war, the 36th continued as a TA unit, with some women serving with it.
-In 1961, the remnants of the regiment was amalgamated with others to form a combined infantry battalion, and all links with air defence were severed.
+In 1961, the remnants of the regiment were amalgamated with others to form a combined infantry battalion, and all links with air defence were severed.

 90 cm 'Projector Anti-Aircraft', displayed at Fort Nelson, Portsmouth.

 Origin

 Cap badge of the Royal Engineers (cipher of King George VI).

 The regiment had its origins in 317 (Middlesex) Independent Anti-Aircraft Searchlight Company, one of a number of air defence companies of the Royal Engineers formed in the Home counties by the Territorial Army during 1924.
 317 AASL Company, based at Hendon, was grouped with two companies from Kent in the Kent & Middlesex Group.
-John (later Sir John) Perring (1870–1948), a businessman and prominent member of the London County Council and Middlesex Territorial Association was appointed Honorary Colonel of the Group in 1931.
+John (later Sir John) Perring (1870–1948), a businessman and prominent member of the London County Council and Middlesex Territorial Association, was appointed Honorary Colonel of the Group in 1931.

 In October 1935, the Kent & Middlesex Group became 29th (Kent) AA Battalion, RE and, on 15 December 1935, 317 Company was separated and expanded into a full battalion as the 36th (Middlesex) Anti-Aircraft Battalion, Royal Engineers (TA).
 The battalion raised three new companies, 344 at Harrow, 345 at Edgware and 346 at Southall.
 It formed part of 29th (East Anglian) Anti-Aircraft Brigade.
 Major Edward Boggis, MBE, was transferred from 26th (London) Air Defence Brigade Signals, Royal Corps of Signals, to be Officer Commanding 344th AA Company.
 Sir John Perring was reappointed Honorary Colonel of the new unit.

 The TA's AA units were mobilised on 23 September 1938 during the Munich Crisis, with units manning their emergency positions within 24 hours, even though many did not yet have their full complement of men or equipment.
-The emergency lasted three weeks, and they were stood down on 13 October.
+The emergency lasted three weeks; they were stood down on 13 October.

 On 1 November 1938, 344 AA Company was detached to form the cadre for a duplicate unit, which became 58th (Middlesex) AA Bn, RE, under the command of Lt-Col Boggis, while 36th AA Bn began raising a new 424 AA Company.